 Educational programming and outreach are both important means for achieving a museum’s mission.
 Programs and various forms of outreach help to develop a positive, reciprocal relationship between both the community and the museum, which is a goal that all small museums should pursue.
 This page contains information and resources about programming and outreach methods which a museum can use to foster its relationship with the surrounding community.

-When designing a program, it is important to keep variety and inclusivity in mind..
+When designing a program, it is important to keep variety and inclusivity in mind.
 A museum should cater to a wide range of audiences, from those who seek the traditional guided tour to those who desire an interactive and hands-on learning experience within a museum environment.
 It would prove beneficial for any museum to study its surrounding community in order to identify the different audiences and interests to which it should cater.
 A museum does not have to plan new programs or events on its own; survey the public and see what types of activities and events (within the confines of the museum’s mission) would attract them to the museum more than once.
 Knowledge about the community’s demographics and different audiences, social issues, most common reasons for visiting a museum or NOT visiting a museum, and interests will allow any museum to develop programs tailored to their respective communities.

 The Montclair Art Museum’s program guide highlights inclusivity of all ages and backgrounds through various activities and events.
-The guide demonstrates the museum’s attention to numerous interests and their focus on activities that may attract individuals who would have never considered visiting a museum in the traditional sense.
+The guide demonstrates the museum’s attention to numerous interests and its focus on activities that may attract individuals who would have never considered visiting a museum in the traditional sense.
 It also highlights the museum’s understanding of its surrounding community, providing numerous offers and events for specific audiences, such as college students and families with young children.
 This program guide can act as a model for developing and marketing programs that are tailored to the community.

 The Marshall Steam Museum at Auburn Heights Preserve provides this sample Educational Program Guide as another model for describing and marketing programs.
 Also included in their packet of education program materials that is sent to schools and teachers is their document on Things To Know When Booking a Marshall Steam Museum School Tour.
 Within this particular program guide, take note of the guide’s emphasis on the individual’s pre-visit experience.
 When marketing a guide, make an effort to anticipate and answer possible questions.
 Front-loading information within marketing materials will reduce visitor anxiety and give potential visitors greater confidence that a program suits their needs.

-The following article by the Tronvig Group, Museum Marketing for Non-Marketers, provides 11 marketing principles and ideas that can aid a small museum in both creating attractive programs and expanding its audience.
+The following article by the Tronvig Group, Museum Marketing for Non-Marketers, provides eleven marketing principles and ideas that can aid a small museum in both creating attractive programs and expanding its audience.
 Although this is not a comprehensive list, it contains useful recommendations that should be kept in mind.

 The History Hunters Youth Reporter Program, a subsidized field trip program for the Philadelphia School District, is a useful example of a program that is designed to directly meet the criteria and needs of its intended audience.
 It emphasizes reading and writing skills that are essential to Pennsylvania’s state curriculum and the Common Core curriculum.
 The program’s student workbook, found here, can be used a model for future program materials oriented toward schools and students.